Table of Contents

 While they appear to be serious, stoic sentries, Rottweilers crave attention from their loved ones.
 They are not suited to living alone outside.

-Rottweilers can be highly destructive when understimulated.
-Daily exercise and fair, consistent training is a must.
+Rottweilers remain and working breed can be highly destructive when understimulated.
+Daily physical and mental exercise and fair, consistent training is a must.

-Unfortunately, some Rottweilers are prone to unwarranted aggression, and many Rotties are naturally territorial.
-Seriously weigh the consequences of having a potentially dangerous pet, and whether you would mind managing one for 10-15 years.
+Unfortunately, some Rottweilers are prone to unwarranted aggression, and many Rotties are naturally territorial and protective.
+Seriously weigh the consequences of having a potentially dangerous pet, and whether are happy and able to safely managing one for 10-15+ years.

 Overall, extensive socialisation and training, as well as good breeding from parents with solid temperaments is essential for a stable, well balanced Rottweiler.